 Sound reasonable and fair enough?
 Let’s continue to the article.

 Indoor plants provide a beautiful, serene, and natural environment inside your home.
 Typically, indoor plants grow quite easily as houseplants.
 Given proper care, your plants provide years of enjoyment and decor.
 Keep reading to know more about these fast-growing indoor plants!

-In fact, they often find use in office spaces and other businesses, too.
+They often find use in office spaces and other businesses, too.

 Fast-growing indoor plants are owner-friendly and usually quite low-maintenance.
 However, some plants take more time and care to grow than others.